sprouted-dev/organic-flow/specifications/harvest-protocol-required.md

 - Clarity of insights
 - Completeness of extraction
 - Quality of patterns
-- Accuracy of root updates
+- Accuracy of assumption updates

 ### Merge Criteria
 - All sections completed